usgs/pestpp/documentation/pestpp_users_manual.md

 The automatic adaptive localization process can be used in conjunction with a localization matrix.
 In this case, the nonzero entries in the localization matrix are used to constraint the number of parameter-observation pairs to search for statistically significant correlations.
 In this mode of operation, the actual value of non-zero entries in the localization are not important.
 The localization matrix is only used to identify plausible and possible parameter-observation correlations and the automatic adaptive localization process then calculates estimated and background correlation coefficients as described previously.

+It is unlikely that a user can a prior guess the optimal value of *ies_autoadaloc_sigma_dist*.
+However, one can use “indicator” or “dummy” parameters to help empirically estimate the optimal automatic-adaptive-localization cutoff.
+The idea with indicator pars is that you add these parameters to the control file, but they have no effect of the simulated results – they are just floating out there, so in theory, there estimated values should not change as a result of the PESTPP-IES solution process because their sensitivity to all observations is zero.
+But, because spurious correlation from using too few realizations, there will be non-zero correlations between indicator parameters and observations, so their estimates values will change.
+We can use this knowledge to estimate a maximum spurious correlation coefficients between parameters and observations.
+By carrying one or more indicator parameters, we can “see” estimates of maximum spurious correlation, that is, the maximum absolute correlation between any indicator parameter and any non-zero weighted observation.
+Then we can use this maximum spurious correlation as a correlation coefficient threshold when forming the automatic adaptive localizer matrix.
+PESTPP-IES does all this for you under the hood, all you have to do is supply the *ies_autoadaloc_indicator_pars* argument.

 If the *ies_verbose_level()* flag is set to greater than 1, the automatic adaptive localization process implemented by PESTPP-IES will record the resulting localization matrix in a file named *case.N.autoadaloc.mat*, where case is the filename base of the PEST control file.
 It will also record a CSV file containing results of the adaptive localization process as *case.N.autodaloc.csv*.
 Both of these are recorded at the end of each iteration; *N* is the iteration number.
 The automatic adaptive localization process can be computationally demanding.
 However, it can be multi-threaded.
 This option is activated using the *ies_num_threads()* control variable.

 ### <a id='s13-1-12' />9.1.12 Use of observation noise covariance matrices